-Conversion students who wish to be considered for honours will be required to do additional work as outlined for full-time students.
+Conversion students who wish to be considered for the degree of Bachelor of Engineering with honours will be required to do additional work as outlined for full-time students.
 A credit or honours diploma is the normal prerequisite for entrance to the honours course and students who wish to study for honours should apply to the Head of the School at least two years before they expect to complete the course.